Cost of LivingUpdated May 2026

 How does Corvallis compare to other west cities?

-Among western cities in our database, Corvallis ranks on the higher end for rent prices.
+Among western cities in our database, Corvallis ranks near the middle for rent prices.
 Nearby alternatives include Eugene and Portland.
 Use our comparison tool to see exact category-by-category differences.

 What's the most common mistake people make with rent prices in Corvallis?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Corvallis where prices are already elevated.
+This applies in any market, but it's especially costly in Corvallis where even small mistakes can erode the savings you'd otherwise enjoy.

 ← All costs in CorvallisRent Prices in all cities →All Cost of LivingOregon overviewCan I afford Corvallis?Living alone in CorvallisSalary needed in Corvallis